pfistem/BMS_Masterthesis/README.md

 Student: Manuel Pfister

+University of Zurich and Bristol Myers Squibb Ltd.

 Year: 2024

 ## Overview

 This repository contains the research and code associated with the STA495 Master Thesis by Manuel Pfister.
-The thesis explores efficient statistical designs for multi-arm multi-stage (MAMS) clinical trials, focusing on the "drop-the-losers" approach to improve drug development in oncology.
+The thesis explores efficient statistical designs for multi-arm multi-stage (MAMS) clinical trials, focusing on the "Drop-the-Losers" approach to improve drug development in oncology.

 The repository includes: